Computational analysis of novel drug opportunities (CANDO)

 - Janez Konc - fragment based docking with dynamics.

-- Jim Schuler - interactome modelling.
+- Jim Schuler - interactome modelling, precision medicine.

-- Manoj Mammen - applications.
+- Manoj Mammen - application and validation.

-- Matt Hudson - developer.
+- Matt Hudson - machine learning based virtual screening.

 - Ambrish Roy - in virtuale bioininformatic docking pipeline.